sunriselayer/gitbook/learn/sunrise/blob.md

 1. Using off chain distributed file transfer system / storage like IPFS, Arweave, etc.

 In this new design, `MsgPublishData` will have the URI of metadata that has URIs of erasure-coded data shares.
-The value is assumed to be the URI of the IPFS `"ipfs://[ipfs-cid]"` or Arweave `"ar://[hash]"`, and it will not be contained by `BlobTx` hence the blob data will not be on-chain of Sunrise.
+The value is assumed to be the URI of decentralized storage / file transfer system like IPFS `"ipfs://[ipfs-cid]"` or Arweave `"ar://[hash]"`, and it will not be contained by `BlobTx` hence the blob data will not be on-chain of Sunrise.

 In the consensus network, erasure encoding is not executed anymore.
 Only the double hash of erasure coded shard data will be included in `MsgPublishData`.